Phenaglycodol

 Phenaglycodol (brand names Acalmid, Acalo, Alterton, Atadiol, Felixyn, Neotran, Pausital, Remin, Sedapsin, Sinforil, Stesil, Ultran) is a drug described as a tranquilizer or sedative which has anxiolytic and anticonvulsant properties.
 It is related pharmacologically to meprobamate, though it is not a carbamate.

 Synthesis

-p-Chloroacetophenone and NaCN are reacted together to give the corresponding cyanohydrin (cf Strecker synthesis), CID:12439573.
-The cyano group is then hydrated in acid to the corresponding amide, p-chloroatrolactamide, CID:15255544 (4).
-The amide group is then further hydrolyzed with a 2nd equivalent of water in concentrated lye to p-chloroatrolactic acid, [4445-13-0] (5).
-Esterification to Ethyl p-chloroatrolactate [100126-96-3](6).
-Finally, nucleophilic addition a couple of equivalents of MeMgI are added to the ester give Phenaglycodol (7) crystals.
+p-Chloroacetophenone and potassium cyanide (KCN) are reacted together via a Strecker reaction to give the corresponding cyanohydrin (3).
+The cyano group is then hydrated in acid to the corresponding amide, p-chloroatrolactamide (4).
+The amide group is then further hydrolyzed with a second equivalent of water in concentrated lye to give p-chloroatrolactic acid (5).
+Esterification then provides ethyl p-chloroatrolactate (6).
+Finally, nucleophilic addition with methylmagnesium iodide give phenaglycodol (7) crystals.

-A mixed Pinacol coupling rxn between 4-chloroacetophenone [99-91-2] and acetone with magnesium activated with a small amount of trimethylsilyl chloride gave a 40% yield of phenglycodol.
+In a second method, a mixed pinacol coupling reaction between para-chloroacetophenone and acetone that was catalyzed by magnesium activated with a small amount of trimethylsilyl chloride gave a 40% yield of phenglycodol.